Ekta Bisht: Career

 As of November 2018, she has had 79 ODI wickets and 50 T20I wickets averaging 21.98 and 14.50 respectively.

 Bisht was also Joint second highest wicket taker in ODI's in 2017 at an average of 17.27 with 29 wickets in 16 matches.

-She is the fifth Indian woman to cross the 100 wicket mark with 129 international wickets and India's fifth highest wicket taker in ODI's & third highest in T20I's.
+She is the fifth Indian woman to cross the 100 wicket mark with 129 international wickets and India's fifth highest wicket taker in ODI's and third highest in T20I's.
 She is also praised by Sachin Tendulkar for her fielding skills, who also happens to be her favorite cricketer.

 In May 2021, she was named in India's Test squad for their one-off match against the England women's cricket team.
 In January 2022, she was named as one of three reserve players in India's team for the 2022 Women's Cricket World Cup in New Zealand.

+In December 2023, she was signed by Royal Challengers Bangalore at the Women's Premier League auction, for the 2024 season.

 Awards

 In November 2017, the Uttarakhand government decided to confer the year's Khel Ratna award to bowler Ekta Bisht and Dronacharya Award to her coach Liyakat Ali Khan.